mattpolzin/JSONAPI/README.md

 - [ ] Property-based testing (using `SwiftCheck`)
 - [ ] Roll my own `Result` or find an alternative that doesn't use `Foundation`.
 - [ ] Create more descriptive errors that are easier to use for troubleshooting.
-- [ ] Add errors that check consistency from one part of a document to another (i.e. includes must be referenced by a relationship in the primary resource object).

 ## Usage
 ### Prerequisites